merely-useful/py-rse/index.md

 ## Key Points {#git-cmdline-keypoints}

--   Use `git config` with the `--global` option to configure your user name, email address, and other preferences once per machine.
+-   Use `git config` with the `--global` option to configure your username, email address, and other preferences once per machine.
 -   `git init` initializes a \gref{repository}{repository}.
 -   Git stores all repository management data in the `.git` subdirectory of the repository's root directory.